emilthaudal/RocketMonitor/README.md

 I've provided prebuilt self-contained executables for different frameworks in the github repository **[releases](https://github.com/emilthaudal/RocketMonitor/releases)**.

-The prebuild executables run on URLs: https://localhost:8088 and http://localhost:8089
+The prebuild executables run on URLs: http://localhost:8088 by default.
+This can be changed by overriding the configuration using an [appsettings.json](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/web-host?view=aspnetcore-6.0#override-configuration) file or setting ```ASPNETCORE_URLS``` environment value to a different url.

+**NOTE**: The API runs on http not https for now to avoid certificate setup for now.
+This is **NOT** production-ready behaviour.

-They have been tested on MacOS 12.2.1 and Windows 11.
+The executables have been tested on MacOS 12.2.1 and Windows 11.

 ### Docker